 Water from terrace deposits generally contains more dissolved solids than does water from alluvium.
 These higher concentrations of dissolved solids probably occur because there is less flushing of the terrace deposits by groundwater movement.
-Terrace deposits that have been cultivated for many years or that overlie shale also seem to contain water with higher concentrations of dissolved solids.
+Terrace deposits that have been cultivated for many years or overlie shale also seem to contain water with higher concentrations of dissolved solids.

-High-level gravels often yield water with a low dissolved-solids content.
+High-level gravels often yield water with a low dissolved solids content.
 Because areas underlain by these gravels are often quite flat and cultivated, water from these gravels is in demand for irrigation.

-Fine-grained glacial deposits (till, drift and lacustrine deposits) usually contain water with higher than average concentration of dissolved solids.
-This condition probably results from the admixture of salt-rich Cretaceous shale into much of the glacial till.
+Glacial deposits usually contain water with higher than average concentration of dissolved solids.
+This condition probably results from the admixture of Cretaceous shale into much of the glacial till.
 Glaciofluvial deposits, on the other hand, often contain water with few dissolved solids.